ksteinlechner/datasciencecoursera/GCDproject/README.md

 * For each of 6 activities, the mean of each selected variable is calculated

 The code first imports the subject, activity and variable labels and tidies activity labels.
-Variable labels are not tidied because their naming convention clearly identifies each variable as described in "features.txt".
+Variable labels are not tidied to preserve their naming convention which is described in "features.txt".

 The data is imported and combined into a single file named "combineddata".